 The aims of this thesis were to document the pattern of distribution of the apparently rare marine algal species endemic to southern Australia, test the validity of the apparent rarity and seek causes of the patterns.
 A review of the concepts and causes of rarity with special reference to the marine macroalgae of temperate Australia is preceded by a brief background to macroalgal taxonomy, growth patterns, reproduction and ecology.

 One hundred and forty-two species met the selected rarity criterion of occurring at five or fewer localities, as data-based in the Australian Virtual Herbarium.
-Seventy-one rare species were of broad range (>500 km), forty-five of narrow range (50–500 km), and twenty-six of restricted range ( 60% of rare macroalgae were that of small size and of filamentous or coarsely-branched habit.
+Seventy-one rare species were of broad range (>500 km), forty-five of narrow range (50–500 km), and twenty-six of restricted range (<50 km). the characteristics common to> 60% of rare macroalgae were that of small size and of filamentous or coarsely-branched habit.
 Of the three major taxonomic groups (Divisions Chlorophyta, Heterokontophyta and Rhodophyta) rare species within the Heterokontophyta (brown algae) were proportionally under-represented.
 Recognised rare species are discussed in terms of taxonomic affiliation, range, form and function, and co-occurrence of species in localised areas.

 Six ‘centers of rarity’, areas with high proportions of rare species, were identified.
 These were Rottnest I WA, King George Sound WA, Eucla WA, Fowlers Bay SA, Port Phillip Bay VIC and D’Entrecasteaux Channel TAS.
 Using the random forest procedure, analyses indicated that there are particular environments and distinct environmental extremes that favour high proportions of rare species.
 Associations were found between high proportions of rare species and extremes of sand substratum, nitrate, phosphate, and chlorophyll-a.
 Overall, the analyses suggested that rare species are predominantly associated with low-nutrient environments and sandy substrata, whereas highly productive waters appear to be bereft of rare species.